 Phytoplankton, also known as microalgae, is a natural, nutrition-packed food that provides nutrition for a wide range of marine life.
 They absorb nutrients from the water around them with carbon dioxide to create essential nutrients critical to the health and development of most marine organisms (and people too).
 Pretty amazing, right!
 Keep reading to learn more about culturing phytoplankton.

 Why grow Phytoplankton?

 In nature, phytoplankton are at the base of the aquatic food web.
 When used as an additive, they help improve the nutrition of all the animals above it.
 Phytoplankton provides food for zooplankton, which include rotifers, copepods and artemia.
 These tiny organisms are then inturn eaten by sea horses, corals, and anemones.

-Phytoplankton is a highly sustainable food source with a variety of incredible uses.
-Phytoplankton is used for diet supplements, biofuels, the production of pharmaceuticals, and as feed in reef tanks and aquaculture hatcheries.
+Did you know that phytoplankton is a highly sustainable food source with a variety of incredible uses.
+For example, today people are using phytoplankton for nutritional supplements, biofuels, the production of pharmaceuticals, and as feed in reef tanks and aquaculture hatcheries.
 These single-celled, microscopic plants have immense value because they are rich in essential amino acids, trace minerals, chlorophyll, antioxidants, DHA, EPA, nucleic acids, and vitamins.

 If you are in the early stages and looking to start with the basics and connect with algae experts, check out the Algae Foundation.

 “The Algae Foundation’s mission is to promote the power of algae to transform human society and the environment upon which it depends.”